 - Take an impression of the tooth and then place a temporary crown

 - Return two weeks later to bond the crown in place.

 Dr Mark Setters, Crown Specialist

 Dr Mark Setters BDS has over 20 years of experience and has carried out more than 5,000 successful crown procedures in that time.

 There is no crown situation that we haven‘t seen!
 We’re well equipped to handle any issue.

 Choosing the right type of crown for you

 There are dozens of different types of crowns, so knowing which type of crown you should choose can feel a little overwhelming, which is why most people look to their dental professional for expertise and guidance.
-We’ll be on hand throughout the whole process to help you – at Dental Healthcare Practice we want you to have the perfect crown to blend in with your natural smile.
+We’ll be on hand throughout the whole process to help you – at Dental Healthcare Practice, we want you to have the perfect crown to blend in with your natural smile.
 We have over 20 years’ experience in making and fitting crowns for all types of situations and we will talk you through the process in detail so you’re fully aware of how fitting a crown works.

-What type of crown we recommend for you will depend on a number of factors and preferences.
-You may want to emphasise strength, or perhaps natural appearance is your priority.
+What type of crown we recommend for you will depend on a number of factors and your own preferences – you may want to focus on crown strength, or perhaps natural appearance is your priority.
 Prices obviously vary depending on the type of crown you choose, so affordability might be something else you’ll need to consider.
 We offer a range of options to suit all factors and budgets.

 Four Types of Crowns

-The four main types of crown are porcelain-based ceramic, porcelain fused to metal, gold alloys and base metal alloys.
-Durability is best in the gold and metal alloys, but ceramic crowns are usually the most popular for front teeth and because they blend more naturally with your tooth colour.
+The four main types of crowns are: porcelain-based ceramic, porcelain fused to metal, gold alloys and base metal alloys.
+For durability, we recommend crowns with gold and metal alloys, but ceramic crowns are usually the most popular for front teeth and because they blend more naturally with your tooth colour.
 The hybrid alternative of porcelain fused to metal offers good strength characteristics, as well as an important aesthetic covering on the front of the tooth.